NIH-CIT-OIR-SPIS/MouseVUER/README.md

 ### Authors
 Noah Cubert, Ghadi Salem

-Uses intel realsense depth camera software, as well as ffmpeg to record data from cameras
+Uses Intel&reg; RealSense&trade; depth camera software, as well as FFmpeg to record data from cameras

 ## Install with linux